Doge-Clan/FreeExecutor/README.md

 **Quirks**

 - You cannot switch sites to inject to and still have the same programs.
-Just an anti CORS thing browsers implement.
+This can't be fixed sadly.
 - The shell is not advanced and can be buggy when inputting keys.
-Probably will be fixed soon.
+Probably will be fixed soon. ***Edit:** this has been fixed as of 0.2.0 WIP Commit*
 - It clears only head and body tags.
 If JavaScript is outside those than the shell may keep unneeded or breaking JavaScript.

 **Apps**